oracle/weblogic-kubernetes-operator/kubernetes/samples/charts/nginx/README.md

 ```
 # Configure the Administration Server
 cd('/Servers/AdminServer')
-set('ListenPort', admin_port)
-set('Name', admin_server_name)
 set('WeblogicPluginEnabled',true)
 ...
 cd('/Clusters/%s' % cluster_name)
 set('WeblogicPluginEnabled',true)
 ```
 ### 2. Update the Ingress resource with customRequestHeaders value.
 Replace the string 'weblogic-domain' with namespace of the WebLogic domain, the string 'domain1' with domain UID and the string 'adminserver' with name of the Administration server in the WebLogic domain.

 ```
 apiVersion: extensions/v1beta1